Treowen Stars F.C.: Players

-Youth Teams
+Youth teams

-Treowen Stars has a number of Youth Teams that develop players for the first team.
-Players can start young, as early as under 8's mini football league and progress to the under 16's.
-Youth Teams at Treowen play in the Islwyn Youth League, with the Under 16's having two teams, Treowen Stars A and B.
+Treowen Stars have a number of Mini, Junior and Youth Teams that develop players for the first team.
+Players can start young, as early as under 7's and progress to the under 16's.
+Mini and Junior teams at Treowen play in the Islwyn Youth League.

+Season 22/23 saw both the U12s and U14s win their respective leagues without dropping a point.

+Treowen Youth currently operates an U18s and U19s team.